These jumbo Loaded Oatmeal Chocolate Chip Cookies are loaded up with nuts and toffee bits making them the ultimate oatmeal cookie.

 Instructions

-- In the bowl of a stand mixer, cream the softened butter, brown sugar, granulated sugar and vanilla.
+• In the large bowl use an electric mixer to cream together butter, brown sugar, granulated sugar and vanilla.
 Add the eggs one at a time beating well after each addition.

 Notes